datstartup/ubuntuopenbox/lessons/m32-install-and-configure-openbox.md

 ### 4. Using **obmenu-generator** to generate menu:

-To assist you in the task of generating a menu with icon, there is an app called obmenu-generator.
+To assist you in the task of generating a menu with icons, there is an app called obmenu-generator.

 I have written a post about it here here: [https://www.ubuntuopenbox.com/apps/obmenu-generator/](https://www.ubuntuopenbox.com/apps/obmenu-generator/).